chaitanya1kolhe/PowerBi-1st-dashboard/README.md

 ---

 ## 🤝 Contributing

 Contributions are welcome!
-If you want to improve visuals, add new datasets, or optimize the data model:
+If you have ideas to improve the visuals, add new datasets, or optimize the data model:
 1. Fork this repository.
-2. Make your changes.
+2. Create a new branch for your changes.
+3. Commit and push your updates.
-3. Create a Pull Request.
+4. Submit a Pull Request describing your enhancements.

 ---